SDFIdk/ea-modelling-tools-java/README.md

 ### Using the tools in an Integrated Development Environment (IDE)

-Add folder `src/main/config` to the build path of the project.
+Add folder `src/main/config` to the class path of the project.

-⚠️ Do not add folder `src/main/config` as a source folder, as the contents otherwise will be add to folder target by your IDE during the building of the project, and this does not reflect the Maven configuration.
+⚠️ Do **not** add folder `src/main/config` as a source folder, as the contents otherwise will be add to folder target by your IDE during the building of the project, and this does not reflect the Maven configuration.

 ℹ️ The maven-assembly-plugin assembles the code in such a way that the contents of the `conf` folder is added to the classpath, see also "Building the tools" and the [Maven configuration](./pom.xml).